RMM API 2.0.0

 Classe to manage the setup, configuration, and teardown of RMM rings.

 This class is responsible for configuring and managing RMM rings, handling packet counters, synchronizing nodes, and ensuring the correct operation of the transceivers.
-It interacts with the RMMRegisterAccess for hardware register manipulation and Topology for managing the system topology.
+It interacts with the RMMRegisterAccess for hardware register manipulation.

 Constructor & Destructor Documentation